Intelligent-Silicon/AutoUnattend/README.md

 2025-06 Cumulative Update for Windows 11 Version 24H2 for x64-based Systems (KB5063060) Classification: Updates
 2025-06 Cumulative Update for Windows 11 Version 24H2 for x64-based Systems (KB5060842) Classification: Security Updates
 ```
-Before downloading the update, you need to check that it can be installed using DISM.
+Before downloading the update(s), you need to check that they can be installed using DISM.

 Click on the KB Update's weblink to get a popup window which shows the Support URL.